Chemical Restraint Is Still Rampant. The New Aged Care Act Won’t Change That.

 When a person living with dementia displays behaviours that an aged care facility finds challenging, they can contact DSA to request a trained staff member to visit.
 They observe the situation, speak to staff and the person living with dementia, and provide a written report of recommendations.

-That said, it’s still a useful model.
-But its impact depends largely on how facilities respond.
+That said, it’s still a very useful service, but its impact depends largely on how facilities respond.
+A DSA report that isn’t properly discussed or distributed among staff is unlikely to have meaningful impact.

-While DSA may recommend and demonstrate the best way to facilitate an activity designed to reduce behavioural triggers, aged care facilities tend to use a rotating list of casual and agency staff.
-Small changes in the way the activity is approached can make a large difference to its effectiveness.
+While DSA may recommend and demonstrate the best way to facilitate an activity designed to reduce behavioural triggers, aged care facilities often use a rotating list of casual and agency staff.
+Small changes in the way a strategy is approached can make a large difference to its effectiveness.

-Outcomes also depend on upper management's views on chemical restraint.
-Are they fully aware of the ineffectiveness of medication to treat sundowning?
+Outcomes also depend on upper management views on chemical restraint.
+Are they fully aware of the ineffectiveness of medication to treat BPSD?
 And the risks?
 Or do they see the rules around chemical restraint as a bureaucratic hurdle, requiring them to gather proof (including a DSA visit) that they’ve tried other options?

 The new Aged Care Act talks about restraint as a “last resort” and requires well-documented alternative strategies, but these protections haven’t worked well in the past and rely on systems that aren’t fully equipped to handle the needs of people living with dementia.